A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This section of your pitch deck should highlight what makes your product or service unique.
 You have several options for presenting this slide: a brief video demo, a how-it-works diagram, or a series of product screenshots.
 These slides will likely resemble your marketing landing pages, so you can draw inspiration from those.
 In this template it’s presented as a step-by-step explanation, but it works best if you adjust it to your unique product.

-Pitch Deck Template, How it Works slide example
+Pitch Deck, How it Works slide sample

 Slide 7: